Easy guide on how to successfully write a literature review

 - 12 pt.
 Times New Roman font;

-- page header on every page in capitals, consisting of page number on the right and shortened (under 50 characters) title of your work on the left;
+- Page header on every page in capitals, consisting of the page number on the right and shortened (under 50 characters) title of your work on the left;

 References should go at the end of your paper as you quote some source in the main body of text; the title of this page should say “References” and be placed at the middle top of the page.